 As for payment methods, CyberGhost accepts credit cards and Paypal payments.
 But if you prefer to remain totally anonymous, you may also opt for Bitcoin.

-The CyberGhost Windows Client
+A Tour Of The CyberGhost Windows Client

 A great feature of the CyberGhost VPN service is its Windows client.
 While many–if not most–VPN clients let you choose between an automatic connection–one where the server is automatically selected–and a connection where you specify the country and sometimes the server within a given country, CyberGhost’s client is quite different.